-Our vision is to build a 230-place integrated Early Learning & Care Centre to ensure each child has every opportunity.
+Our vision was to build a 240-place integrated Early Education and Care Centre to ensure that even more children have every opportunity to reach their unique potential.

 During the late 19th century, The Infants’ Home acquired the property where we conduct our work today.
 Over the years, the structures have been modified and put to the best use within their limitations.